Cleveland Browns vs. Cincinnati Bengals NFL Week 18 Odds, Plays and Insights for January 9, 2022

 Over/under insights

-- Cleveland has combined with its opponents to score more than 37.5 points in nine of 16 games this season.
+- Cleveland and its opponents have gone over the current 37.5-point total in nine of 16 games this season.

+- Cincinnati's games have gone over 37.5 points in 13 of 16 chances this season.

+- The combined points per game average of the two teams, 48.3, is 10.8 points more than Sunday's over/under.

 - The Browns and their opponents have scored an average of 45.9 points per game in 2021, 8.4 more than Sunday's total.

-- The 37.5-point over/under for this game is 9.1 points below the 46.6 points per game average total in Bengals games this season.
+- The 37.5-point total for this game is 9.1 points below the 46.6 points per game average total in Bengals games this season.

 Browns stats and trends

-- The Browns have been favored by 6 points or more three times this season and covered the spread in one of them.
+- The Browns have covered the spread once this season when favored by 6 points or more (in three chances).

 - Cleveland's games this year have gone over the total in seven out of 16 opportunities (43.8%).